wuchen1106/cdcSpring8/README.md

     -L     (false) Take the last iteration as the final step and do the default complete checkings -W     (false) update the wire position map
     -U     (false) keep the xt curves unchanged.
+    -O     (false) update one wire position per iteration step (the one with the largest offset) -P     (false) use programmed iteration parameters
     -S [S] set the start name (Garfield)
     -D [D] set this layer (4) as the default layer to save in XT file as fr/l_0 -l [l1 (l2 ...)]
 Do the training of the given layers (4)